ibmppl/ibmppl/docs/miscellaneous/keymap_v2.md

 ```

 Now, let's further increase the dataset size.
-We use the twitter dataset with 120M dintinguished keys.
+We use the **twitter interaction dataset** with 120M dintinguished keys.
 The experiment was on aleph1 server.
 We also boiled down the time for persisting and loading data.

 ```
 yxia@/home/xiay/YXIA/ibmppl.gsa/tests/keymap>./test_keymap dbfile.ext_keys